 Until the Separation Time (or the earlier termination or expiration of the Rights), the Rights will be evidenced by the certificates representing the Common Shares and will be transferable only together with the associated Common Shares.
 Following the Separation Time, separate certificates evidencing the Rights (the "Rights Certificates") will be mailed to holders of record of Common Shares (other than an Acquiring Person (see below under the heading "Acquiring Person") and, in respect of any Rights Beneficially Owned (see below under the heading "Beneficial Ownership") by such Acquiring Person which are not held of record by such Acquiring Person, the holder of record of such rights).
-Rights Certificates will also be issued in respect of Common Shares issued after the Separation Time and prior to the Expiration Time to each holder of securities of the Corporation (other than an Acquiring Person and, in respect of any Rights Beneficially Owned by such Acquiring Person which are not held of record by such Acquiring Person, the holder of securities of the Corporation (other than an Acquiring Person and, in respect of any Rights Beneficially Owned by such Acquiring Person which are not held of record by such Acquiring Person, the holder of record of such rights) converting securities into or exchanging such securities for Common Shares.
+Rights Certificates will also be issued in respect of Common Shares issued after the Separation Time and prior to the Expiration Time to each holder of securities of the Corporation (other than an Acquiring Person and, in respect of any Rights Beneficially Owned by such Acquiring Person which are not held of record by Rights Beneficially Owned by such Acquiring Person which are not held of respect of any Rights Beneficially Owned by such Acquiring Person which are not held of record by such Acquiring Person, the holder of securities of the Corporation (other than an Acquiring Person and, in respect of any Rights Beneficially Owned by such Acquiring Person which are not held of record by such Acquiring Person, the holder of securities of securities into or exchanging such securities for Common Shares.
 The Rights will trade separately from the Common Shares after the Separation Time.